hyperionxt/non-API-blog-with-django/README.md

 • subcategories related by categories.
 • you can subscribe to the communities you want.
 • home view shows your subscriptions and a category and subcategory filter.
 • you can comment on posts and reply to comments.
+• CRUD with django REST framework.

 **Changed**.